Login

 Very effective

 What were the most creative food waste solution suggestions?
-Smoothies, animal biscuits
+Pickling was a great solution

 Did the resource encourage new ways of thinking and talking about the value food?